Hafiz Kamal

-Mohd Hafiz bin Kamal (born 9 July 1987) is a Malaysian professional footballer who plays as a midfielder for Immigration.
+Mohd Hafiz bin Kamal (born 9 July 1987) is a Malaysian professional footballer who plays as a midfielder for Immigration FC II.

 International career

 Hafiz has been called up for the national team by Ong Kim Swee in February 2014.
 On 1 March 2014, Hafiz made his debut for Malaysia in friendly match against Philippines.
 He started the game and was replaced by Badhri Radzi.